TURNING UP THE HEAT & HUMIDITY ON THURSDAY

 Your First Alert Weather Forecast:

 Several batches of storms are possible Thursday evening, Thursday night, and even Friday as a cold front comes through.
-It’s hard to pinpoint timing and strength but there is at least some strong storm and heavy rain potential.
-Humidity will stay high through Friday afternoon that fall Friday night.
+It’s hard to pinpoint timing and strength but given the heat/humidity, some strong storms and heavy rain can be expected.
+Humidity will stay high through Friday afternoon then fall Friday night.

 Temperatures this weekend will be in the 70s and low 80s with much lower humidity.
-Overall the weekend is looking pretty good, but a stray storm or two can’t be ruled out totally, especially on Saturday.
+Overall the weekend is looking pretty good, but a stray storm or two can’t be ruled out totally.
+Temperatures will trend warmer through the first half of next week.
+Highs could get into the mid/upper 80s by Wednesday.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).